Mommy's Little Monster (album)

-Mommy's Little Monster is the debut studio album by American punk rock band Social Distortion, released in 1983.
+Mommy's Little Monster is the debut studio album by American punk rock band Social Distortion, released in 1983 through the label 13th Floor Records.
+It is Social Distortion's only album to feature bassist Brent Liles and drummer Derek O'Brien, both of whom were out of the band by early 1984 and would be replaced by John Maurer and Chris Reece respectively.

+Mommy's Little Monster is notably different from the band's subsequent releases, featuring styles of traditional punk rock and hardcore.
+The album received underground acclaim from punk rock fanzines, and it has been acknowledged as influential and inspirational to the then-burgeoning pop-punk and skate punk scenes.

 Background

 In 1982, Social Distortion took part in the tour with Youth Brigade (as chronicled in the documentary Another State of Mind).
-Mommy's Little Monster was recorded at The Casbah in Fullerton, California, on December 24, 1982.
+Mommy's Little Monster was recorded at the Casbah in Fullerton, California, on December 24, 1982.
 They recorded the album in a single session for numerous hours to cut down studio costs.

 Reissues

 Mommy's Little Monster was reissued several times, with different formats and labels.
 The album was originally released on vinyl LP in 1983 on 13th Floor Records, a label owned by their manager at the time, Monk Rock.

 The Triple X Records label reissued the album on CD, vinyl, and cassette in 1989.
 Six years later, Mommy's Little Monster was re-issued once again when Ness started Time Bomb Recordings with some of the profits he made from Social Distortion's Epic releases and reissued Mommy's Little Monster on vinyl, cassette and CD through a distribution deal with Arista Records.
 A third reissue was released in 2010 on Epitaph Records in Europe and the United Kingdom.
 A gramophone picture disc version of Mommy's Little Monster was released in 2001.